hmunduri/MIT6.00.1x/PSET1/README.md

 #2.py
 Assume `s` is a string of lower case characters.

 Write a program that prints the number of times the string `'bob'` occurs in `s`.
-For example, if `s = 'azcbobobegghakl'`, then your program should print
+For example, if `s = 'azcbobobegghakl'`, then your program should print:
 `Number of times bob occurs is: 2`

 For problems such as these, do not include raw_input statements or define the variable s in any way.
 Our automated testing will provide a value of s for you - so the code you submit in the following box should assume s is already defined.
 If you are confused by this instruction, please review L4 Problems 10 and 11 before you begin this problem set.